eclipsesrl/udesly-docs/docs/shopify-pages-structure.md

 The following step, thus, involves the acknowledgment of the page type, as very significant as easy shift in the conversion process.

 ## Mandatory Pages
-The first step in building a theme for Shopify is to create several pages, each serving their own unique purpose.
-All of them are required to have a well-functioning Shopify theme.
-They are totally customizable and you can add more but the following are essential.
-They are:

 > Index
 >